perladvent/perldotcom/content/article/_pub_2004_02_27_exegesis7.md

 {
-   "title" : "Exegesis 7",
-   "slug" : "/pub/2004/02/27/exegesis7.html",
-   "date" : "2004-02-27T00:00:00-08:00",
-   "draft" : null,
    "authors" : [
       "damian-conway"
    ],
+   "title" : "Exegesis 7",
-   "image" : null,
+   "slug" : "/pub/2004/02/27/exegesis7.html",
+   "description" : " Editor's note: this document is out of date and remains here for historic interest.
+See Synopsis 7 for the current design information.
+What a piece of work is Perl 6!
+How noble in reason!
+How infinite in faculty!
+In...", "thumbnail" : "/images/_pub_2004_02_27_exegesis7/111-exegesis7.gif", "draft" : null,
    "tags" : [
       "damian-conway",
       "exegesis",
       "formats",
       "perl-6"
    ],
+   "image" : null,
    "categories" : "perl-6",
-   "description" : " Editor's note: this document is out of date and remains here for historic interest.
-See Synopsis 7 for the current design information.
-What a piece of work is Perl 6!
-How noble in reason!
-How infinite in faculty!
-In...", "thumbnail" : "/images/_pub_2004_02_27_exegesis7/111-exegesis7.gif" }
+   "date" : "2004-02-27T00:00:00-08:00"
+}